Ahmad Qavam: Political career

 Qavam in fact ordered the arrest of Seyyed Zia'eddin Tabatabaee in an incident 25 years later.
 He also ordered the crackdown on the revolt of Colonel Pessian which he crushed with the aid of Reza Pahlavi.

 Of the major events that occurred during his terms as the Prime Minister, was his invitation to Arthur Millspaugh for assisting the government in its finances.
 Another was the riots of 1942 for economic hardship.
 He appointed Sepahbod Ahmad Amir-Ahmadi to restore order and end the riots, which he did forcefully.
 Qavam was also instrumental in the 1942 Tripartite Treaty between Iran, Russia, and Britain.

 He was again voted Prime Minister on 26 January 1946 with a slim margin in the Majlis of 52–51.
 The Majlis thought he would have the best chance of resolving the Soviet-inspired rebellion of the occupied Azerbaijan province since Qavam was the largest property owner in the region.
 Qavam did not disappoint.
 He ordered the Iranian delegation to the UN to negotiate issues pending before the Security Council directly with the Soviet delegation.
-He then flew to Moscow to discuss the issues personally with Stalin.
+He then flew to Moscow to discuss the issues personally with Joseph Stalin.

 When the Soviets violated the terms of the Tripartite Pact which called for all foreign military forces to be withdrawn from Iranian territory by 2 March 1946, it drew a strong rebuke from Parliamentary Whip, Mohammed Mossadegh.

 Qavam arranged a deal with the Soviets, granting an oil concession in the North contingent on the approval of the Majlis after the elections.
 Under the terms of the agreement with Qavam, Soviet troops began withdrawing from Iran.
 When the new Majlis was seated, they immediately voted against the proposed Soviet oil concession.
 This earned Qavam the congenial title, "The Old Fox".
 It also caused significant opposition against him led by Atesh and its editor Mehdi Mir Ashrafi and Mard-i Imruz and its editor Mohammad Masud who publicly argued that Qavam should be killed due to the oil deal with the Soviets.